alphagov/paas-tech-docs/source/documentation/getting_started/get_started.md

     `USERNAME` is your personal GOV.UK PaaS account email address.

-1. Enter the GOV.UK PaaS account password you set during the sign up process.
+1. Enter your GOV.UK PaaS account password.

 When you are signed in, run `cf` in the command line to see all available commands.